truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 ![StoragePoolsDatasetUnlockexample1](/images/CORE/12.0/EncrytionExample1.png "Encrypted locked Datasets")

 The parent dataset is media.
 It has three child datasets.
-Documents has "inherited" the parent encryption settings and it's password.
-The other two child datasets, audio and video, have their own seperate passphrases.
-When the parent dataset is locked all the children are locked.
+Documents has "inherited" the parent encryption settings and its password.
+The other two child datasets, `audio` and `video`, have their own seperate passphrases.
+When the parent dataset is locked, all child datasets lock too.

 ![StoragePoolsDatasetUnlockexample2](/images/CORE/12.0/EncrytionExample2.png "Password for locked Datasets")